-- 31.-(1) The Archbishops' Council shall from time to time issue directions containing procedures for enabling the capability of an office holder to perform the duties of his or her office to be assessed in such circumstances as may be specified in the directions. - (2) Any directions issued under paragraph (1) above shall make provision for informing the officer holder in writing of- - (a) any matters relating to the office holder's performance which are to be taken into account in assessing his or her performance; - (b) the procedure which is to be followed in assessing his or her performance, which shall include the opportunity of a meeting between the office holder and the person or authority which is to carry out the procedure and the appointment of a panel to adjudicate on issues concerning the officer holder's capability; - (c) the identity of the person or authority who or which is to carry out the procedure; - (d) any action which may be taken following the completion of the procedure; and - (e) the office holder's rights of appeal against the decision to take any action against the office holder. - (3) Any directions issued under paragraph (1) above may provide for different procedures for different circumstances and may make provision for any other matters which the Archbishops' Council considers appropriate. - (4) When issuing directions under paragraph (1) above the Archbishops' Council shall endeavour to ensure that an office holder who is the subject of the capability procedures under this regulation is placed in a position which is no less favourable than that in which an employee would be placed under Part I of Schedule 2 to the Employment Act 2002(a). - (5) A draft of any directions proposed to be made shall be laid before the General Synod and, if they are approved by the General Synod, whether with or without amendment, the draft directions as so approved shall be referred to the Archbishops' Council. - (6) Where draft directions are referred to the Archbishops' Council under paragraph (5) above then - (a) if they have been approved by the General Synod without any amendment, the Archbishops' Council shall, by applying its seal, make the directions; - (b) if they have been approved by the General Synod with amendment, the Archbishops' Council may either - (i) by applying its seal make the directions as so amended, or - (ii) withdraw the draft directions for further consideration in view of any amendment by the General Synod;
+- (a) any matters relating to the office holder's performance which are to be taken into account in assessing his or her performance; - (b) the procedure which is to be followed in assessing his or her performance, which shall include the opportunity of a meeting between the office holder and the person or authority which is to carry out the procedure and the appointment of a panel or other body to adjudicate on issues concerning the officer holder's capability; - (c) the identity of the person or authority who or which is to carry out the procedure; - (d) any action which may be taken following the completion of the procedure; and - (e) the office holder's rights of appeal against the decision to take any action against the office holder. - (3) Any inquiry instituted under paragraph (1) above shall be conducted in accordance with a Code of Practice issued under section 8 of the Measure. - (4) Any Code of Practice issued under paragraph (3) above may provide for different procedures for different circumstances and may make provision for any other matters which the Archbishops' Council considers appropriate. - (5) When issuing any Code of Practice under paragraph (3) above the Archbishops' Council shall endeavour to ensure that an office holder who is the subject of the capability procedures under this regulation is placed in a position which is no less favourable than that in which an employee would be placed under a Code of Practice issued under Chapter III of Part IV of the Trade Union and Labour Relations (Consolidation) Act 1992(a).